< Go to Camping Chairs

 Big Agnes Helinox Chair One Review

-The Big Agnes Helinox Chair One earned our Top Pick for Portable Camping Chair.
-It is compact, lightweight, and relatively stable compared to all of the other portable models we tested in this review.
-If you are searching for a truly light and compact chair for backcountry use, we recommend reading our review of the best backpacking chairs.
-Although not as light as the chairs in that review, the Helinox does an outstanding job of balancing comfort for "front country" use with ease of transportation.
-Additionally, the Helinox has well-ventilated mesh backing, provides good lower back support and has a high seat height for a portable model so it is easier to get in and out.
+The Big Agnes Helinox Chair One earned our award for Best Portable Camping Chair.
+Though it is not the lightest or most compact camping chair we tested, we found it to be the most comfortable, the most stable and the most durable of all the compact models we tested in this review.
+If you are searching for a simple, light, and portable chair for backcountry use, we recommend reading our review of the best backpacking chairs.
+Nearly as light as some of the chairs in the backpacking review, the Chair One does an outstanding job of balancing comfort with "front country" use with ease of transportation.
+Additionally, this contender has a well-ventilated mesh backing, provides excellent lower back support, and has a medium-high seat height (especially for a portable model), making it easier to get in and out.
+If you're seeking a chair that's light enough to carry long distances, but offers more comfort than the simple backpacking models, then read on to see why our Best Portable Camping Chair is an excellent choice for you!

-Again, if you are trying to find more compact and lightweight chairs, we recommend checking out our Backpacking Chair Review in addition to this review.
-However, if you're seeking a model that's light enough to carry longer distances, but offers more comfort than the super light backpacking models, then our Top Pick for Portability is a great choice for you!
+If you are trying to find more compact and lightweight chairs, we recommend checking out our Backpacking Chair Review in addition to this review.
+However, if you're seeking a model that's light enough to carry long distances, but offers more comfort than the super light backpacking models, then our Top Pick for Portability is a great choice for you!

 Our Analysis and Hands-on Test Results

-The Big Agnes Helinox Chair One embodies some of the best qualities of a portable chair, but still has some inherent drawbacks.
-Compared to the other portable models, testers thought that the Helinox was more comfortable and stable than the Alite Mantis and the Therm-a-Rest Treo, but much less so than the REI Camp Stowaway Low (which weighs several pounds more).
-Overall, the Helinox was not as comfortable as many of the traditional model chairs, but more comfortable than all of the portable models save the Stowaway.
-It is quite light and packs down into a pouch that is slightly larger than a two liter water bottle.
-In fact, the Helinox tied with the Mantis as the lightest model in this review, weighing in at 1 lb and 14 oz.
+The Big Agnes Helinox Chair One embodies some of the best qualities of a portable chair but still has some inherent drawbacks.
+Compared to the other mobile models, our testers thought that the Chair One was more comfortable and stable than the all the other portable camping chairs, and about on par with the comfort of the REI Camp X. Not surprisingly, the Chair One was less comfortable than many of the traditional model chairs, but if you're reading this review, you're probably not looking for a giant hulking seat to lug around.
+Fortunately for you, the Chair One is quite light and packs down into a pouch that is slightly larger than a two-liter water bottle.
+Weighing 1 lb 14 oz, we fully recognize that this competitor is not the lightest portable camping chair in this review.
+In fact, it ties for third lightest; the Helinox Chair Zero takes the prize for lightest, followed by the REI Co-op Flexlite).
+Overall, we found this chair to be the most comfortable and stable while retaining a high level of portability.

-When packed, the Helinox is noticeably larger than either the Treo or the Mantis.
-Weighing just under two pounds, it is the same weight as the Mantis and a half of a pound lighter than the Treo.
-The reason for the increased packed size of this chair as compared to the Mantis is because its frame is two inches wider than the Mantis', which is why it is also so much more stable.
+When packed, the Helinox Chair One is noticeably larger than the Therm-a-Rest Treo or the Helinox Chair Zero.
+Weighing just under two pounds, it is the same weight as the Alite Mantis and a half of a pound lighter than the Therm-a-Rest Treo, though heavier than the REI Flex Lite or the Big Agnes Chair Zero.
+The reason for the increased packed size of this chair as compared to the Mantis is because its frame is two inches wider (than the Mantis'), which is why it is also so much more stable.

-Both the frame and fabric portion of the chair were assessed for durability.
-Its frame is constructed with anodized aluminum rods that are all connected with an internal bungee.
+We assessed both the frame and fabric portion for durability.
+Its frame is made of anodized aluminum rods that are all connected with an internal bungee.
 The bungee allows the frame to stay in one piece when deconstructed and makes the chair much easier to set up.
-The poles appear to be very durable; however the two pole joints under the seat of the chair are made of plastic, and the looseness of this joint does make us wonder just how long it will last.
-During everyday use, the Helinox felt significantly more sturdy than the Therm-a-Rest Treo and slightly more sturdy than the Alite Mantis.
-Despite feeling like the most sturdy portable chair that we tested, however, even the Helinox could not survive our durability tests.
-We had a 150 lb man hop and land in the chair, and after his second jump one of the chair's aluminum poles snapped in half.
-The fabric seat has surprisingly beefy construction and sustained no wear or tear during our testing process.
-Our assessment of the chair's durability is backed up by its 320 pound weight capacity, which is 70 pounds more than any of the other portable models.
+The poles appear to be very durable; however, the two pole joints under the seat of the chair are made of plastic, making us wonder just how long it will last.
+During everyday use, the Chair One felt significantly more sturdy than all of the other portable camping chairs we reviewed.

 Ease of Set-Up

-With a little bit of work, the Helinox packs down into a pouch.
-Once inside the pouch, this self-contained seat can be stored pretty much anywhere.
-Although it is larger, it is possible to squeeze the packed Helinox into more small nooks than the Treo, which is encased in a hard, inflexible capsule.
+With not much work, the Chair One packs down into a zippered pouch.
+The thick canvas and heavily reinforced corners make rolling the seat a challenge, but the storage bag is large enough you don't have to squeeze too much to fit the chair inside.
+Once inside the pouch, this self-contained seat can be stored virtually anywhere.
+Although it is larger than the Therm-a-Rest Treo, it is possible to squeeze the packed Chair One into more small nooks than the Treo, which has been encased in a hard, inflexible capsule.
+Overall, we give this chair a 6 out of 10 for ease of set-up.

-Most testers found it hard to stomach spending $100 on a portable camping chair since they aren't ideal for frequent lounging.
-That being said, if you're in the market for a camping chair that easier less painful to carry for longer distances, then our Top Pick for Portability will likely meet your needs!
-Additionally, this chair's sturdy construction and high weight limit gave testers the impression that it will be able to last for many seasons to come.
-If you are looking for a cheaper option and don't mind a model that weighs 3.5 lbs more, the REI Camp Stowaway Low for $35 might be good to consider.
-It is still portable and it's much more stable and universally comfortable that the Helinox.
+Most testers found it hard to stomach spending $120 on a portable camping chair since they aren't ideal for everyday lounging.
+If you're in the market for a camping chair that is easier and less painful to carry for long distances, then our Best Portable Camping Chair will likely meet your needs!
+Additionally, this chair's sturdy, stable construction, and high weight limit gave testers the impression that it will be able to last for many seasons to come.
+If you are looking for a cheaper option, the $35 Moon Lence, our pick for Best Buy on a Tight Budget might be worth considering (check out the full review here).
+It has most of the same features as the Chair One, save the overall durability, but at just over a quarter of the price of the Helinox Chair One, you could pretty easily outfit your entire backyard with Moon Lences!

-Compared to all of the ten chairs that were tested, the Big Agnes Helinox Chair One stood out as our Top Pick for Portability.
-We think it's a good choice if you need a portable chair that's more comfortable than a super light backpacking chair, but you don't want to carry a traditional camping chair that's 10+ pounds!
-If portability is crucial for your camping chair needs, then we recommend the Helinox.
-Its dimensions make it possible to take with you anywhere: throw it in a bag for a concert, stuff it in your backpack for an overnight camping trip, or simply throw it in the car for a quick trip car camping.
-This durable, relatively stable, and supportive model can be easily packed for a variety of adventures.
+Out of all 14 camping chairs we tested, 8 of which we considered "portable", the Big Agnes Helinox Chair One stood out as our award winner for Best Portable Camping Chair.
+We think it's a great choice if you need a portable chair that's more comfortable than a super light backpacking chair, but you don't want to carry a traditional camping chair that's 10+ pounds!
+Its dimensions make it easy to take with you just about anywhere: throw it in a bag for a concert, stuff it in your backpack for an overnight camping trip, or simply throw it in the car for a quick car camping adventure.
+This durable, stable, and comfortable model is a great pick to serve you well on a wide variety of adventures.

 You Might Also Like